 This cut is larger than the pointcut and contributes to most of the brisket.
 Because it cooks up quickly, it is a popular choice among most cooks.

-Besides, you can cut out decent slices – without much hassle.
+Besides, you can cut out decent slices with a sharp brisket knife – without much hassle.

 Since the flat cut is flatter and thinner, it reaches the required internal temperature sooner than other parts.
 However, on the downside, the cut is at risk of overcooking.
 Because it has less fat and is leaner, you might end up overcooking it.
 But if it comes with enough fat cap, it’ll keep the piece moist.